xmake-io/xmake-docs/features/autogen.md

 y
 ```

-In addition, when there are other build system identification files (such as CMakeLists.txt), the process of automatically generating xmake.lua will not be triggered, but [Automatically detect build system and compile](#Automatically detect build system and compile) will be triggered first.
-If you want to force trigger the process of automatically generating xmake.lua file, you can run:
+In addition, when there are other build system identification files (such as `CMakeLists.txt`), the process of automatically generating an `xmake.lua` file will not be triggered.
+Instead, it will attemp to [automatically detect build system and compile](#Automatically detect build system and compile) the code.
+If you want to force trigger the process of automatically generating `xmake.lua` file, you can run:

 ```bash
 $ xmake f -y